arthurflor23/signature-verification/README.md

 ### Pre-requisites

-The code is written in Python 3.
-It's recommended to use the Anaconda python distribution ([link](https://www.anaconda.com/download/)).
+The code is written in Python 3 and it's recommended to use the Anaconda python distribution ([link](https://www.anaconda.com/download/)).<br />
 The extra libraries are required:

 * Graphviz